tmscarla/spotify-recsys-challenge/README.md

    * **Postprocessing:**

 ## Team members
-We are Creamy Firelies, a group of MSc students from Politecnico di Milano which took part in the Spotify RecSys Challenge 2018.
+We are Creamy Fireflies, a group of MSc students from Politecnico di Milano which took part in the Spotify RecSys Challenge 2018.
 These are the team members:

 Main track: